docker/kitematic/docs/rethinkdb-dev-database.md

 First, if you don't have it yet, [download and install Node.js](http://nodejs.org/).

+> **Note**: this example needs Xcode installed.
+We'll replace it with something
+> with fewer dependencies soon.

-Now, you'll create the RethinkDB example chat to test drive your new database.
+Now, you'll create the RethinkDB example chat application running on your local OS X system to test drive your new containerized database.
 In your terminal, type:

      $ export RDB_HOST=192.168.99.100 # replace with IP from above step